The smallest singular value of a shifted $d$-regular random square matrix: Introduction

-The proof for almost constant sloping vectors is straightforward.
-First, since the vector is sloping, we have a control of its $\ell_2$ norm in terms of $x^*_m$ with $m\approx n/\log d$.
-Then, employing properties of random $d$-graphs again, we show that there are many rows for which most of support lies on the ``almost constant'' part of the vector.
-Therefore, since the vector is sloping, inner product of such rows with the vector is separated from zero.
+Bounding the magnitude of the matrix-vector product for almost constant gradual vectors is straightforward.
+First, notice that the $\ell_2$-norm of an almost constant gradual vector is comparable to the $\ell_2$-norm of its ``constant part''.
+Moreover, employing properties of random $d$-graphs, one can show that there are many rows for which most of their support lies on the ``almost constant'' part of the vector.
+This further implies that the inner product of such rows with the vector is separated from zero, and knowing the $\ell_2$ norm of the vector thus provides uniform quantitative lower bounds on the product of our random matrix with almost constant gradual vectors.